kubevirt/user-guide/docs/operations/updating_and_deletion.md

 Updates are triggered one of two ways.

-1. By changing the imageTag value in the KubeVirt CR’s spec.
+1. By changing the imageTag value in the KubeVirt CR's spec.

 For example, updating from `v0.17.0-alpha.1` to `v0.17.0` is as simple as patching the KubeVirt CR with the `imageTag: v0.17.0` value.
 From